Back to top

 What do you need to consider when switching to a heat pump in an old building?

-Can a heat pump be combined with a gas heating system?
+Can a heat pump be combined with gas heating?

-What problems can occur with heat pumps in old buildings?
+What problems can arise with heat pumps in old buildings?

 How efficient is a heat pump in an unrenovated old building?